Why It Works

-- Toasting whole spices and aromatics in oil over low heat helps draw out fat-soluble flavor compounds and triggers complex reactions that improves their aroma.
+- Toasting whole spices and aromatics in oil over low heat helps draw out fat-soluble flavor compounds and triggers complex reactions that improve their aroma.

 - We cook the spiced tomato mixture until the fat breaks out into droplets on the surface.
 This is an indication that the moisture content has reduced sufficiently to intensify flavors.